christaylor181/Solunar-24h-clock/README.md

 # Solunar-24h-clock
 A 24-hour clock on your iPhone that graphically shows the Sun and Moon rise/set times.
 Times derived from the United States Naval Observatory public Astronomical Applications web service.
+Choose your own typeface for the UI- I'm not able to include my cool Eurostile commercial font.

 https://aa.usno.navy.mil/data/docs/api.php#rstt